coderhqco/claim-your-set-dsup/README.md

    By default it will run on local host  http://127.0.0.1:8000

-7. to load data into district tables, run the loaddata command for fixture `python3 manage.py loaddata districts_data.json`
+7. To load data into district tables, run the loaddata command for fixture `python3 manage.py loaddata districts_data.json`

-8. setup the env file to set config variables.
+8. Setup the env file to set config variables.
     - email config
     - database
         - DSU uses db.sqlite file database for production